 - Go to Settings > NVR Settings > Configure tab > Expand Tools section > Click the Analyze button.
 Your recordings will only restore if the storage path is correct.

 - Restoring recordings can take some time (anywhere from 30 minutes to 5+ hours depending on how many you have).
-You can continue to use the system as normal as well as continue to manage your cameras and setup your configuration, but make sure you stay logged in while the analysis is complete.
-A simple way to do this would be open a Live Feed from a camera or a Live View and the system won’t log you out.
+You can continue to use the system as normal, as well as continue to manage your cameras and set up your configuration, but make sure you stay logged in while the analysis is complete.
+A simple way to do this would be to open a Live Feed from a camera or a Live View to prevent the system from logging you out.

 - UniFi Video - How to Reset a UniFi Video Installation for Windows